Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Fine$5,000 to $50,000 per violation

-EnforcementPrivate civil action; enforced by property owners in Superior Court
+EnforcementPrivate party lawsuit in Superior Court

 ClassificationMisdemeanor